CarlosGS/facemask-print-vertical/source_code/generic_stacker/README.md

 It is better to use coarse settings (0.3-0.4mm layer height).
 Normally there is NO need for support material.

+## Check the Z layers before printing to ensure there is exactly one layer missing between each part

-## The example used is https://3dverkstan.se/protective-visor/ by 3dverkstan.
+#### The example used is https://3dverkstan.se/protective-visor/ by 3dverkstan.
 More files are [here](https://github.com/CarlosGS/facemask-print-vertical/tree/master/stl)

 ![](photo.png)